 - House Bill 1310 (Petri, R-Bucks) – Would amend the Municipal Claim and Tax Lien Law to add language providing where municipal water or sewer service is provided through a separate meter to a rental unit, the owner’s duty to pay a tenant’s bill and the lien regarding the account shall exist only if the municipality notifies the owner and the tenant within 30 days after the bill first becomes overdue.
 PAR opposes this bill.

 - House Bill 1019 (Gillen, R-Lancaster) – Requires the disclosure of private cemeteries in residential and commercial transactions.
-PAR has created a work group to further study the impact of this legislation.
+PAR is recommending amendments to this bill.

 - Senate Bill 50 (Greenleaf, R-Montgomery) – Requires the real estate seller disclosure form to disclose the property’s location in a flood zone or wetlands area and the property’s flood history including the frequency and the extent of flooding.
 PAR amended the language and supports the bill.

 - Senate Bill 51 (Greenleaf, R-Montgomery) – Amends the Landlord Tenant Act requiring the disclosure of flood history to lessees of residential real property.
-PAR supports this legislation.
+PAR amended the language in this legislation.

 - Senate Bill 144 (Yaw, R-Lycoming) – Amends the Sewage Facilities Act to allow for alternate systems when planning new development.
 PAR supports this legislation.